One of the easiest ways to highlight just how bad something or someone evil is: have an otherwise-remorseless villain

 The most common taboos of this type in contemporary Western works involve sexual violence or ill-treatment of children.
 Or both at once.
-Common gangster-story examples are to have the Neighbourhood-Friendly Gangsters, by contrast with the Ruthless Foreign Gangsters, refuse to sell illegal drugs or be disrespectful and abusive in their treatment of the women who they pimp.
+Common gangster-story examples are to have the Neighbourhood-Friendly Gangsters, by contrast with the Ruthless Foreign Gangsters, refuse to sell illegal drugs or to be disrespectful and abusive in their treatment of the women who they pimp.
 If your story takes place in a Mob War where one side is slightly better than the other, it's most likely because the "good" side has standards.
 In older works, or historical fiction with authentic moral attitudes, common examples are breaches of Sacred Hospitality, treachery against one's leader, or general breaches of oaths.

 The trope title is frequently spouted by the Noble Demon, in order to justify his evil self-identification.
 The typical format of their declaration is usually along the lines of "I may be Y, but I am/am not an X Y!" (as seen in the picture)

 The Complete Monster in particular has a tendency to provoke invocations of this trope on the part of other villains, due to having zero moral standards (if that, and even then they're never treated as a mitigating factor for their ilk) and generally being the absolute worst when it comes to villainy.
 Complete Monsters themselves can never play this trope straight unless the example is Played for Laughs, as they will stoop to whatever low they can to carry out their goals.